The particle approximation of quasi-stationary distributions: concentration bounds in the uniform case: Precise Results and Examples

 \begin{rem} Without Assumption~\ref{assu:domain}, the proof is \textit{a priori} formal.
 However, the estimates obtained in Proposition~\ref{prop:mart-var} and~\ref{prop:mart-exp} (together with \textit{e.g.} the \textit{carr\'e-du-champ} bounds~\eqref{eq:born-carre-champ2}-\eqref{eq:born-carre-champ} of Assumption~\ref{assu:general}) still make sense without any assumption on the domains of the generators.
-It is therefore in principle possible to obtain the present results without Assumption~\ref{assu:domain}, either by using sochastic analysis alone, or alternatively (with some technical work), by considering regularized verions of the initial process $X^\epsilon_t$ and then pass to the limit $\epsilon \to 0$ in the final estimates, the latter depending only on the bounds of Assumption~\ref{assu:general}.
-In such generalized cases, upper bounds on the carr\'e-du-champs operator may be understood as uppper bounds on the infinitesimal variance given by \eqref{eq:Gamma_as_var}.
-In most cases however it is not hard to check Assumption~\ref{assu:domain} by choosing an appropriate separating space $\mathcal A$ of sufficiently regular test functions. \end{rem}
+It is therefore in principle possible to obtain the present results without Assumption~\ref{assu:domain}, either by using stochastic analysis alone, or alternatively (with some technical work), by considering regularized versions of the initial process $X^\epsilon_t$ and then pass to the limit $\epsilon \to 0$ in the final estimates, the latter depending only on the bounds of Assumption~\ref{assu:general} below.
+In such generalized cases, upper bounds on the carr\'e-du-champs operator may be understood as upper bounds on the infinitesimal variance given by \eqref{eq:Gamma_as_var}.
+In most cases, however, it is not hard to check Assumption~\ref{assu:domain} by choosing an appropriate measure-determining space $\mathcal A$ of sufficiently regular test functions. \end{rem}

-The main quantitative assumption of our work is the following: \begin{AssU} The following holds: \begin{itemize} \item $V$ and $K_\eta$ are bounded (in the sense of~\eqref{eq:bound-jump-kernel}). \item There exists a real $\lambda \in \R$ and constants $C_+,c_->0$ such that for all $t \geqslant 0$ and all $x \in E$
+The main quantitative assumption of our work is the following: \begin{AssU} Let $\mathcal A \subset \mathcal B(E)$ denote the same measure-determining vector subspace of bounded measurable functions on $E$ containing constants as in Assumption~\ref{assu:domain}.
+Let $\mathcal A$ be endowed with two semi-norms $\mathcal N_1, \mathcal N_2$.
+The following holds: \begin{itemize} \item $V$ and $K_\eta$ are bounded (in the sense of~\eqref{eq:bound-jump-kernel}). \item There exists a real $\lambda \in \R$ and constants $C_+,c_->0$ such that for all $t \geqslant 0$ and all $x \in E$